mpsonntag/prespost/201911a_odml_rdf_article/outline.md

 Fig[formatExamples].
 Metadata organized in odML and stored using the XML[formatExamplesA], JSON[formatExamplesB] and YAML[formatExamplesC] storage formats.

-### Further development to open odml to interconnected searches
+### Further development to open odML to interconnected searches

 While odML has shown to document experiments even through diverse fields due to its flexibility, there is a growing need to search metadata across multiple experiments